codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/white-label-getting-started.md

 - The access token is available in the Codemagic UI under **Teams > Personal Account > Integrations > Codemagic API > Show**.
 You can then store this as an environment variable if you are calling the REST API from other workflows.
 - Once you have added your app in Codemagic, open its settings and copy the **application id** from the browser address bar - `https://codemagic.io/app/<APP_ID>/settings`
-- The client group name, is the group that holds all variables for this client e.g. "WL_CLIENT_ID".
+- The client group name, is the group that holds all variables for this client e.g. `WL_001`, `WL_002`.

 An example of adding a secure variable to an application group looks like this: